DataBiosphere/terra-cli/README.md

 terra server set --name=verily --quiet
 ```

-To install a specific version, set the version as a environment variable
+To install a specific version, set the version as an environment variable

 ```shell
 export TERRA_CLI_VERSION=0.106.0